Mike Crawford: Professional career

 Crawford was drafted with the 173rd overall pick in the sixth round by the Miami Dolphins in the 1997 NFL draft.
 Crawford was cut, re-signed and moved from practice squad to active roster multiple times his rookie year.
 He appeared in 7 games his rookie season and registered four tackles.
 He was a member of the Dolphins in 1998 and again become the teammate of former Nevada Wolfpack Quarterback John Dutton, who was drafted in the 1998 NFL draft.
 In 2000, Crawford was signed by the Las Vegas Outlaws of the XFL.
 In the 2001 season he recorded 25 tackles.
 In 1999 Mike returned to UNR for one semester to receive his bachelor's degree.
 In 2001 Mike was picked up by Dennis Greene of the Minnesota Vikings.
 Mike played the 2001–2002 season with the Vikings but experienced a career ending injury during the pre-season; he finished the season on the IR list.

 Personal life

 Crawford was known for being a daredevil in his early life.
 He was notorious for jumping off buildings or cliffs into snowbanks and water features.
-Even on the day he was drafted by the Dolphins, Crawford allegedly jumped off his mother's roof into a pond due to his excitement.
+On the day he was drafted by the Dolphins, Crawford jumped off his mother's roof into a pond due to his excitement.
 When Crawford was a member of the Dolphins he made a fashion statement with bright Chalk-White dyed hair.
 According to Crawford and his friends, during a camping trip near Lake Tahoe, he had an interaction where he wrestled a bear.
+In 2016 he was inducted into the Nevada Hall of Fame.
+He now works at ITS logistics and lives with his 3 daughters and wife.